ory/k8s/docs/helm/maester.md

 The ORY Maester Helm Chart helps you deploy ORY Maester on Kubernetes using Helm.

-ORY Maester is a Kubernetes controller that watches for instances of Custom Resource `rules.oathkeeper.ory.sh/v1alpha1` and creates/updates a ConfigMap with an array of Rules in the format recognized by the Oathkeeper.
+ORY Maester is a Kubernetes controller that watches for instances of `rules.oathkeeper.ory.sh/v1alpha1` custom resource (CR) and creates or updates the Oathkeeper ConfigMap with Access Rules found in the CRs.
+The controller passes the Access Rules as an array in a format recognized by the Oathkeeper.
-By mounting the map to Oathkeeper Pod, you can manage list of Oathkeeper Rules with the custom resource instances.
+By mounting the ConfigMap to the Oathkeeper Pod, you can manage the list of Oathkeeper Rules through `rules.oathkeeper.ory.sh/v1alpha1` CR instances.

 ## Installation

-Install ORY Maester using Helm with
+To install ORY Maester with Helm, run:

 ```bash
 $ helm install ory/maester